-To see if the Town will vote to amend the Zoning Bylaws by adding a new section, Section 3.10 Incentive Zoning as follows:
+It was Unanimously voted to accept this article "as read" in the original motion to amend the Zoning Bylaws by adding a new section, Section 3.10 Incentive Zoning as follows:

 3.10. - INCENTIVE ZONING

 3.10.A Purpose

 The purpose of this By-law is to increase the supply of housing in the Town of West Boylston that is available to and affordable by very low, low, and moderate income households who might otherwise have difficulty in finding homes in West Boylston.
 Through this bylaw, the Town encourages new, converted or renovated housing developments, where adequate public services exist, to include a proportion of housing units that are affordable.
 This bylaw is intended to ensure that such housing is affordable over the long-term and is provided in accordance with the requirements set forth by the Massachusetts Department of Housing and Community Development ("DHCD," or the successor agency thereto), the West Boylston Master Plan and programs of the West Boylston Housing Partnership.